EvoMesh: Adaptive Physical Simulation with Hierarchical Graph Evolutions: Abstract

 \section{Abstract}

-Graph neural networks have emerged as a powerful tool for large-scale mesh-based physics simulation.
-Existing approaches primarily employ hierarchical, multi-scale message passing to capture long-range dependencies within the graph.
-However, these graph hierarchies are typically fixed and manually designed, which do not adapt to the evolving dynamics present in complex physical systems.
-In this paper, we introduce a novel neural network named DHMP, which learns \textbf{D}ynamic \textbf{H}ierarchies for \textbf{M}essage \textbf{P}assing networks through a differentiable node selection method.
-The key component is the \textit{anisotropic} message passing mechanism, which operates at both intra-level and inter-level interactions.
-Unlike existing methods, it first supports directionally non-uniform aggregation of dynamic features between adjacent nodes within each graph hierarchy.
-Second, it determines node selection probabilities for the next hierarchy according to different physical contexts, thereby creating more flexible message shortcuts for learning remote node relations.
-Our experiments demonstrate the effectiveness of DHMP, achieving $22.7\%$ improvement on average compared to recent fixed-hierarchy message passing networks across five classic physics simulation datasets.
+Graph neural networks have been a powerful tool for mesh-based physical simulation.
+To efficiently model large-scale systems, existing methods mainly employ hierarchical graph structures to capture multi-scale node relations.
+However, these graph hierarchies are typically manually designed and fixed, limiting their ability to adapt to the evolving dynamics of complex physical systems.
+We propose EvoMesh, a fully differentiable framework that jointly learns graph hierarchies and physical dynamics, adaptively guided by physical inputs.
+EvoMesh introduces \textit{anisotropic message passing}, which enables direction-specific aggregation of dynamic features between nodes within each hierarchy, while simultaneously learning node selection probabilities for the next hierarchical level based on physical context.
+This design creates more flexible message shortcuts and enhances the model's capacity to capture long-range dependencies.
+Extensive experiments on five benchmark physical simulation datasets show that EvoMesh outperforms recent fixed-hierarchy message passing networks by large margins.
+The project page is available at \url{https://hbell99.github.io/evo-mesh/}.